-If you choose to use a template, rather than hiring a third-party designer, take a look at some of the template options from these website builders:
+If you choose to use a template, rather than hiring a third-party designer, take a look at some of the template options from these landing page and website builders:

 A short-form landing page template works best as a splash page.
 For this example, I chose to use Strikingly, but you can follow similar steps for another builder of your choice.

 Once I chose to use Strikingly as my builder, here's how I created a splash page:

 1. Sign up for a Strikingly free account.